jorgeasaurus/intune-my-macs/PRD.md

 ## Solution

 A tool with checkbox UI for selecting and auto-deploying pre-configured policies across Intune, Entra, Purview, and Defender.
+The primary goal is to create an environment that achieves a clean report from the Mac Evaluation Utility, demonstrating comprehensive macOS security and management coverage.

 ## Target Users

-- IT Administrators setting up POCs
+- IT Administrators setting up POCs with clean Mac Evaluation Utility reports
-- Solution Architects demonstrating capabilities
+- Solution Architects demonstrating comprehensive macOS security capabilities
-- Microsoft Partners deploying client solutions
+- Microsoft Partners deploying client solutions that pass evaluation standards

 ## Core Features